Knowledge base

 - It is not planned to support

-is used for virtualization. - Regarding port opening, refer to this other guide.
+vmdkfile to make it work on OpenStack becauseKVMis used for virtualization. - Regarding the opening of ports, refer to this other guide.

 Which VPS version to choose?

-- The configurations (vCPU / RAM / disk space) vary depending on the VPS offers, starting at 1 vCPU with very competitive prices - make your choice according to your needs; the evolution from a VPS Lite to a VPS Cloud is not yet feasible automatically and it is not possible to reduce a subscribed offer.
+- The configurations (vCPU / Ram / disk space) differ according to the VPS offers, starting at 1 vCPU with very competitive prices - make your choice according to your needs; the evolution from a VPS Lite to a VPS Cloud is not yet feasible automatically and reducing a subscribed offer is not possible.

-- The same Linux distributions and Windows versions are offered (Windows is not available on the smallest configurations).
+- The same Linux distributions & Windows versions are offered (Windows is not available on the smallest configurations).

-- On VPS Lite, bandwidth is limited to 500 mbit/s and guaranteed SLA + snapshots are not available.
+- On VPS Lite, the bandwidth is limited to 500 mbit/s and the guaranteed SLA + snapshots are not available.

 - Refer to this other guide if you wish to migrate from VPS Lite to VPS Cloud (the migration is irreversible).